VNG-Realisatie/authorization-decision-log/architecture.md

 The standard access control architecture has the following conceptual components.
 These can be deployed as standalone applications or combined in various configurations.

+### Authorization Decision Log

+The Authorization Decision Log contains all information that was used in the authorization decision.
+Using the Authorization Decision Log it SHOULD be possible to accurately recreate environmental factors which affected historical authorization decisions.

 ### Policy Enforcement Point (PEP)

 A Policy Enforcement Point (PEP) intercepts a user's request, sends it to the Policy Decision Point (PDP) for evaluation, and then enforces the resulting "permit" or "deny" decision.
 PEPs are typically implemented as API gateways or as components within the application itself.